Occupational Health and Safety

 Promotion Framework and Regular Reviews

-The health and safety management organizations at individual business sites hold monthly Health and Safety Committee meetings.
+In addition, the health and safety management organizations at individual business sites hold monthly Health and Safety Committee meetings.
 These committees establish policies suited to the unique characteristics of each site and work to create healthier, safer workplaces in accordance with policies related to the Occupational Health and Safety Management System.
 These health and safety management organizations also survey the worksites to check and improve anything that is potentially dangerous or could lead to occupational accidents, and they conduct risk assessments.
-Some business sites have obtained OHSAS 18001 international health and safety standard certification.
-In addition, we are currently building a structure at the global level to promote health and safety.

 Efforts to Improve Occupational Health and Safety

 The Fujitsu Group works toward health and safety with the goal of having zero occupational accidents.
-Our efforts to boost awareness for the prevention of occupational accidents include health and safety training at each division, and encouraging exercise habits that help prevent falls.
-Starting in FY 2014 we have also been conducting voluntary inspections and getting third-party verifications from specialists to reduce the risk of accidents at manufacturing sites.
+In order to boost awareness for the prevention of occupational accidents, we conduct health and safety training at each division, and encourage employees to develop exercise habits that help prevent falls.

 Occupational Health and Safety Training